jolynch/website/content/projects.md

   grabbing a core dump) when they enter JVM death spirals.
 This is basically an extension of [`jvmkill`](https://github.com/airlift/jvmkill) that also detects GC spirals of death.
+* [`tx`](https://github.com/jolynch/tx) high-performance file transfer tool
+  written in Go that saturates SSD, network, and CPU simultaneously to copy directories and files up to 10x faster than `rsync`.
+Adaptively sizes TCP connection pools, switches between no compression, `lz4`, and `zstd` based on observed read/write latencies, and moves durability off the critical path with batched background `fsync`s and sampled verification.
 * [`synapse`](https://github.com/airbnb/synapse) and
   [`nerve`](https://github.com/airbnb/nerve) service mesh aka SmartStack.
 I help maintain and have contributed significant features to Airbnb's service mesh,